 Internships come in all shapes and sizes.
 They can help clarify your career goals, develop valuable connections, and teach or help to hone valuable skills.
 With a focus on helping you to identify experiences that align with your intellectual and professional goals, Beyond Barnard encourages you to connect with our resources early in your search for internships.

-**In Spring 2021, Beyond Barnard will continue its partnerships with faculty, granting organizations, and alumnae donors to facilitate opportunities for students to receive FUNDING and SUPPORT for their internships.
+**In Summer 2021, Beyond Barnard will continue its partnerships with faculty, granting organizations, and alumnae donors to facilitate opportunities for students to receive FUNDING and SUPPORT for their internships.
 There are several ways for students to secure funding for internships, enumerated below.**

 Internships at Beyond Barnard